Fussy Baby at Night? Here’s Why Babies Cry in Their Sleep

 What is a Fussy Baby?

-A fussy baby is a baby who displays a common behavior that typically involves crying and/or screaming, irritability, and restlessness.
-Fussiness is common at night, especially if your baby is hungry, gassy, uncomfortable, or overtired.
+Every parent may have a different definition of what constitutes a fussy baby or fussy newborn, but generally what is fussiness in babies and generally be answered as a baby who displays a common behavior that typically involves crying and/or screaming, irritability, and restlessness.
+Fussiness in babies is common at night, especially if your baby is hungry, gassy, uncomfortable, or overtired.

 The cause of fussiness in babies could change as your baby gets older.
-Therefore, the answer to “Why is my 2-month-old fussy?” could be different to the answer for “Why is my 11-month-old so fussy?”
+Therefore, the answer to “Why is my 3 month old so fussy?” could be different to the answer for “Why is my 1 year-old baby crying at night for no reason?”

 Why Do Newborns Cry in Their Sleep?